collie-reader/collie/README.md

 Collie is a minimal RSS feed reader application.
 With Collie, you can:

 - subscribe to multiple RSS/Atom feeds to organize your own news feed.
 - receive a real-time notification when a new item is added to the subscribed feed.
-(By default, it is checked every two minutes.)
+(By default, it is checked every 5 minutes.)
 - and save the items to read again or later.

 All you need is a local machine and the Internet.
 No virtual machine, no cloud infrastructures, no always-on database, and no account registration with privacy information required.